inxi man page

 - Show optical drive data as well as -D hard drive data.
 With -x, adds a feature line to the output.
 Also shows floppy disks if present.
 Note that there is no current way to get any information about the floppy device that we are aware of, so it will simply show the floppy ID without any extra data. -xx adds a few more features.

 - -D, --disk

 - Show Hard Disk info.
 Shows total disk space and used percentage.
 The disk used percentage includes space used by swap partition(s), since those are not usable for data storage.
-Note that with RAID disks, the percentage will be wrong since the total is computed from the disk sizes, but used is computed from mounted partition used percentages.
-This small defect may get corrected in the future.
 Also, unmounted partitions are not counted in disk use percentages since inxi has no access to the used amount.
-Also shows per disk information: Disk ID, type (if present), vendor (if detected), model, and size.
+If the system has RAID or other logical storage, and if inxi can determine the size of those vs their components, you will see the storage total raw and usable sizes, plus the percent used of the usable size.
+The no argument short form of inxi will show only the usable (or total if no usable) and used percent.
+If there is no logical storage detected, only total: and used: will show.
+Sample (with RAID logical size calculated): Local Storage: total: raw: 5.49 TiB usable: 2.80 TiB used: 1.35 TiB (48.3%) Without logical storage detected: Local Storage: total: 2.89 TiB used: 1.51 TiB (52.3%) Also shows per disk information: Disk ID, type (if present), vendor (if detected), model, and size.
 See Extra Data Options (-x options) and Admin Extra Data Options (--admin options) for many more features.

 - --filter, --filter-override - See -z, -Z.